Lendermarket Review 2026 – More than 14% return from Estonia?

 Is Lendermarket profitable?

 Since 2020, there are audited financial reports available for Lendermarket Limited, separate from the Creditstar Group.
-The latest report from 2021 shows a negative result, but it’s important to remember that Lendermarket is a growing startup.
+The latest report from 2024 shows a negative result, but it’s important to remember that Lendermarket is a growing startup.
 So, the result shouldn’t be taken too heavily into consideration.
-Additionally, they still have the strong backing of the Creditstar Group.
+In addition, the company still has the strong Creditstar Group behind it, whose annual report is the more important one.

 What happens if Lendermarket goes bankrupt?